opensolutions/doctrine2bridge/README.md

     "opensolutions/doctrine2bridge": "2.4.*",

-Generally speaking, we'll try and match our minor versions (2.4.x) with Doctrine's.
+Generally speaking, we'll try and match our minor versions (2.4.x) with Doctrine's but you should always use the latest `x` version of this.

 Note that your minimum stability must be `dev` for Doctrine migrations.
 If the above command complains, ensure you have the following set in your `composer.json` file: